geopm/geopm/service/docs/source/geopm_agent_gpu_activity.7.rst

     {
         "GPU_FREQUENCY_EFFICIENT_HIGH_INTENSITY": {
             "domain": "board",
             "description": "Defines the efficient compute frequency to use for GPUs.
-This value is based on a workload that scales strongly with the frequency domain", "units": "hertz",
+This value is based on a workload that scales strongly with the frequency domain.", "units": "hertz",
             "aggregation": "average",
             "values": [982000000.0]